Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 ```

-Next thing is to write our deploy scripts like so;
+Next thing is to write our deploy scripts:

 ```typescript
 import { ethers } from "hardhat";